 Thank you to Poppy for taking the photographs in a mad rush after school before it went dark and to Sally for taking the one above.

 This isn’t a sponsored post but my dress was a gift from Hobbs and the tights were a gift from UK Tights.
 Thank you for supporting those brands that support What Lizzy Loves.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
 Such links are identified with an asterisk *.
-Gifted items are identified as such in the notes section at the foot of the post where you can shop this post.
+Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
 You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.